Construction and the Built Environment

 What could I do after this course?

-Most of our apprentices are kept on by their employers at the end of their course.
+Most of our apprentices are kept on by their employers at the end of their programme.
 You could choose to increase your skills with a Carpentry and Joinery Advanced Apprenticeship or Weston College’s Level 3 Site Carpentry Diploma.
+Upon completion you are then eligible to apply for the Blue skilled worker CSCS card required to work on large construction projects.

 A minimum of five GCSEs at grade 9-2 with at least two at grade 4, or a qualifying Level 1 qualification.
-You’ll also need to be in relevant employment, but we can help you find this.
+You will also need to be in relevant employment, but we can help you find this.

 What our students say